Cardiology Advertising: Digital Marketing to Cardiologists

 Like other specialties, it’s important to remember just how small the cardiology community is.
 Layer on other campaign elements like geotargeting or ownership status, and you’re likely dealing with a very modest total addressable market.

-There are approximately 33,700 active cardiologists in the US.
+There are approximately 33,000 active cardiologists in the US, and this number is slowly decreasing.

 Traditional Demographic Information